akshaynaik404/newsboard/README.md

 ## How it works

-As of now the application renders latest news articles from [The Next Web](https://thenextweb.com) using [News API](https://newsapi.org/).
+As of now the application renders latest news articles from [The New York Times](https://www.nytimes.com/) using their [News API](https://developer.nytimes.com/).
 <br />
 UI components are generated using latest version of [Material-UI](https://github.com/callemall/material-ui/) component library.